 II.B.4.a) Core faculty members must be designated by the program director.
-(Core)

-II.B.4.b) Core faculty members must complete the annual ACGME faculty member located at the primary clinical site for every four active residents in the program.
-(Core)

-Faculty Survey.
-(Core)

-II.B.4.c) There must be at least one certified orthopaedic surgeon core in the specialty by the ABOS or the AOBOS, or be on a path to certification.
-(Core)

-II.B.5.
-An associate program director, if present, must have current certification

-- II.C.
-Program Coordinator - II.C.1.
+(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) II.B.4.c) Not including the program director, programs with up to eight residents must have a minimum of two core faculty members, and programs with more than eight residents must have a core faculty member-to-resident ratio of at least one-to-four.
+(Core) II.C.
+Program Coordinator II.C.1.
 There must be a program coordinator.
-(Core) - II.C.2.
-At a minimum, the program coordinator must be supported at 50 percent FTE for administration of the program.
-(Core) - II.C.2.a) Additional support must be provided based on program size as follows: (Core)
+(Core) II.C.2.
+At a minimum, the program coordinator must be supported at 50 percent FTF for the administration of the program.

-Number of Approved Resident Minimum FTE Required

-Positions

-11-20 1.0

-21-30 1.2

-31-40 1.4

-41-50 1.6

-51-60 1.8

->60 2.0

-II.C.2.b)

-Programs with an approved complement of 10 or fewer residents seeking to assign to the coordinator limited additional duties unrelated to program administrative needs must first obtain approval from the Review Committee.
 (Core)

-Background and Intent: Fifty percent FTE is defined as two-and-a-half days per week.
+Background and Intent: Fifty percent FTE is defined as two-and-a-half (2.5) days per week.